 The breadth and depth of the AWS offering is seen as a plus for AWS.

+Another of the benefits of the AWS cloud is its openness and flexibility.
 For example, Transport for London - which also relies on Azure in other parts of its operations - has used AWS to meet spikes in demand for its online services such as its Journey Planner tool.

 However, one area AWS falls short to some degree is with its hybrid cloud strategy.
 Unlike Microsoft, AWS has tended to be dismissive of the benefits of on-premise private clouds.
 Many organisations prefer to keep sensitive data within their own data centres - such as those in the financial sector - using public clouds for other purposes.